 When you dance in an Amateur-Amateur competition, otherwise known as an Am-Am Competition, you dance with an amateur partner and the two of you are judged against other Am-Am couples in the same age level and with the same degree of skill.

-Competitions are typically held at large hotels, and they usually they take place over three to four consecutive days.
+Competitions are typically held at large hotels, and they usually take place over three to four consecutive days.
 Each day features a different style of dance—American Rhythm, American Smooth, International Latin, and International Standard.

 As a novice dancer, it is perfectly normal if you find competitions to be a bit intimidating at first.
 However, it is important to remember that, even if you are out on the dance floor with a multitude of couples, you are not only dancing in our own age level, you are also competing with dancers with similar skills.
-Competitions begin with a Newcomer division and a beginner’s level Bronze division before moving on to competition in the higher Silver and Gold divisions.
+Competitions begin with a Newcomer division and a beginner’s level Bronze division before moving on to compete in the higher Silver and Gold divisions.

-Am-Am competition couples at My Dance Hub often focus their lessons on preparation for a well-known and highly respected local amateur dance competition, which is held annually in the Chicago area in October and sponsored by the Chicago Chapter of USA Dance—the national DanceSport organization devoted to the promotion of amateur ballroom dancing.
+Am-Am competition couples at My Dance Hub often focus their lessons on preparation for a well-known and highly respected local amateur dance competition, which is held annually in the Chicago area in October and sponsored by The Chicago Chapter of USA Dance — the national DanceSport organization devoted to the promotion of amateur ballroom dancing.
 This competition draws amateur couples from across the United States, and it is an excellent opportunity for Am-Am dancers to learn the ins-and-outs of ballroom dance competitions.
 Over the years, many My Dance Hub Am-Am couples have earned awards at this competition, although amateur couples that desire to expand their repertoire and develop their skills also have the option of dancing as amateur couples among Pro-Am couples (single dancers partnered with professional dancers) at Pro-Am competitions.

-At ballroom dance competitions, it’s not enough to execute the steps and techniques perfectly; you must also look like a ballroom dancer, and that means wearing a dazzling ballroom dance costume, and, for women, enhancing your costume with the glittering dance floor style of make-up, hair style, and jewelry beloved of amateur and professional ballroom dancers.
+At ballroom dance competitions, it’s not enough to execute the steps and techniques perfectly; you must also look like a ballroom dancer, and that means wearing a dazzling ballroom dance costume, and, for women, enhancing your costume with the glittering dance floor style of make-up, hairstyle, and jewelry beloved of amateur and professional ballroom dancers.
 Ballroom dancing is, after all, an art.
 Your presentation on the dance floor plays an important role in the image that you portray to the judges at live competitions where every detail counts.

 And you don’t have to figure out this initially puzzling process on your own.
-At My Dance Hub we take seriously our responsibility to be your resource for competition rules, regulations, and protocol.
+At My Dance Hub, we take seriously our responsibility to be your resource for competition rules, regulations, and protocol.
 We advise you on competition expectations and guide you in competition planning.
 We offer our own professional ballroom gowns for rent; we carry many necessary products (jewelry, dance shoes, hosiery) in our dance store; we provide make-up and hair styling services before competitions.

 Ballroom dancing, particularly at competition level, is a sport.
 Competition dancing demands a degree of styling and sharpness, athleticism and endurance not required for social dancing.
 It is not uncommon for serious students to engage in other fitness activities, especially when getting ready for a competition.
 Such fitness activities as yoga, weight training, and cardio exercises improve flexibility, strength, balance, and endurance.